 Documentation of the product is supplied and updated through a community accessible wiki at http://cagrid.org.
 This wiki contains comprehensive guides, which help adopters install, configure, manage, and interact with caGrid.

-Active engagement with the user community in the form of teleconference participation, email communication, and presentations allow the development team to lead the community in adoption and uptake of the caGrid software stack.
+Active engagement with the user community in the form of teleconference participation, email communication, and presentations allow the development team to lead the community in the adoption and uptake of the caGrid software stack.
 This includes assistance with installations and integration of the library APIs with application projects.

 Other program management related deliverables